EricFecteau/rust-data-analysis/src/1_start/data.md

 Start the minio server and point it to the `./data/minio` folder with `minio server ./data/minio`.

-Create a bucket called `lfs` and load the `./data/lfs_large/lfs.csv` and the partitioned parquet folder `./data/lfs_large/part/` with Rust.
+The following code creates a bucket called `lfs` and load the `./data/lfs_large/lfs.csv` CSV file, the `./data/lfs_large/lfs.parquet` parquet file and the partitioned parquet folder `./data/lfs_large/part/` with Rust.
 Run this script using `cargo run -r --example 1_2_6_minio`.

 > [!NOTE]
 > This code can't be run with `evcxr` REPL or with Jupyter notebook.
+YOu must run it with `cargo run -r --example 1_2_6_minio`.